-25. Overall, the EFSA CONTAM Panel concluded that the risks of toxicity from micro- and nanoplastics themselves from oral exposure could not be assessed due to the lack of data, especially with regards to metabolism and excretion.
+4. Overall, the EFSA CONTAM Panel concluded that the risks of toxicity could not be assessed [?] due to the lack of data, especially with regards to metabolism and excretion.
 Concerning the presence of additives or contaminants in microplastics in seafood, conservative estimates would have a small effect on the overall exposure to additives or contaminants.

-26. The EFSA CONTAM Panel recommended that analytical methods should be further developed and standardised for micro and nanoplastics.
+5. The EFSA CONTAM Panel recommended that analytical methods should be further developed and standardised for micro and nanoplastics.
 Additionally, quality assurance should be in place and is demonstrated.
 Research on the effects of food processing, toxicokinetics and toxicity; including local effects on the gastrointestinal tract (GIT) and microbiota are needed.
 Lastly, research on the degradation of microplastics and potential formation of nanoplastics in the human GIT is required.

-WHO report on microplastics in drinking-water
+World Health Organisation (WHO) report on microplastics in drinking-water